sndyx/karrat/README.md

 ### Gradle

-To set up your plugin development environment, simply add the artifact to your `build.gradle`(`.kts`) file.
+To set up your plugin development environment, add the artifact to your `build.gradle`(`.kts`) file.

 Kotlin DSL: